❓ FAQ

 Where do my donations go?

 First, to cover expenses of The Tea Stand.
-All of the tea that we serve is donated and we get around by bicycle, so our operating costs are quite low: cups, lids, fuel for our camping stove, agave syrup, and other small items / improvements to our setup.
+All of the tea that we serve is donated and we get around by bicycle, so our operating costs are quite low: mostly just cups, lids, and small improvements / maintenance to our setup.

 Second, to cover my cost of living, and thus make The Tea Stand sustainable long-term.
-Currently, I live off personal savings and lead a low-cost lifestyle to make them last as long as possible.
+As of writing this, I'm covering about half of my living expenses using personal savings from my previous job in biotech.
 More on my background and privilege here!

 Have a question which isn't answered here?
 Shoot me a DM on Instagram or email me!